Blue Mosque, Yerevan: Today

 The Blue Mosque is the only active mosque in Armenia, which has a small Muslim population (between 812 and 1,000 or 0.03% of the total population).

 Since restoration, it has become a religious and cultural center for the Iranians residing in Armenia and Iranian tourists visiting Armenia.
 In 2003 the journalist Thomas de Waal noted that the only regular worshippers at the mosque were "the dozen or so diplomats from the Iranian Embassy."
 Less than a decade later, in 2009, ArmeniaNow wrote that of the up to 2,000 Iranians residing in Yerevan as many as 500 periodically attend the mosque on Thursdays.
 The Iranian cultural center inside the mosque complex attracts young Armenians seeking to learn Persian.
 The Persian library of over 8,000 items, named after the poet Hafez, was opened inside the complex in October 2014.

-On December 10, 2015 the government of Armenia leased the mosque complex to the embassy of Iran to Armenia for 99 years to use it as a cultural center.
+On December 10, 2015, the government of Armenia leased the mosque complex to the embassy of Iran to Armenia for 99 years to use it as a cultural center.

+During the Iran–Israel war in June 2025, the U.S. embassy in Yerevan recommended U.S. citizens exercise increased caution and avoid locations with known Iranian government affiliation including the Blue Mosque.

+Iranian President Masoud Pezeshkian visited and prayed at the mosque during his August 2025 visit to Armenia.